 If you don’t want this to happen – that is, you read the message but do not let the sender know that you’ve read the message – there was no way to get this done.
-In fact, with iOS 8 and the new Messenger app, you couldn’t do this even if you jailbroke your iPhone.
-However, there’s a cool new workaround that doesn’t require a jailbreak and can just come in handy.
+However, there’s a cool new workaround that can just come in handy.
 It’s an app called, Unread.

 Unread is an iOS app that will help you disable the “seen” message from being shown to the sender.
 If you get a Facebook message, you can use Unread to view/read the message without letting the sender know that you’ve read it.

 The way it works is simple: Unread is not a Facebook Messenger alternative.
 It’s just an app that fetches the messages from Facebook’s server and shows it to you.
 It’s more like an interface where you can just read Facebook messages.

 There are two disadvantages to this:

 - You can’t use Unread as a chat client for Facebook messenger.
 In fact, Unread is just a read-only client.
 You cannot send any messages through it.